Chriscds/npm-readme-generator/testerREADME.md

 ## Questions

-Any questions relating to this repository can be opened in an issue, or feel free to contact me directly at r.
+Any questions relating to this repository can be opened in an issue, or feel free to contact me directly at csouthon@gmail.com.

-Take a look at the rest of my work at [r](https://github.com/Chriscds)
+Take a look at the rest of my work at [Chriscds](https://github.com/Chriscds)